 Sunday, April 5, 2026

-Until my next post is ready, here's some food
+Until my next post is ready, here's some food from this weekend

 I hope everyone (who celebrates it) had a nice Easter.
 I wasn't going to post these pics of my Easter weekend dinners, I am actually close to finishing up a new blog-post about my neighbors.
 But I couldn't resist.